-Activity Evidence that supports this approach Challenge number(s) addressed Provide all staff with a coach so that expert teachers can be developed.
-Embedding the pedagogical research and teachings delivered via Ambition Institute and St. Michael's CPD.
-1, 2 Staff to receive 1:1 support during PPA/ECT time in order to develop their pedagogical understanding and skills.
-The quality of our teaching practice is arguably the greatest lever at our disposal for improving the life chances of the young people in our care (Hattie, 2015).
+Activity Evidence that supports this approach Challenge number(s) addressed 2022/23 Provide all staff with a coach so that expert teachers can be Embedding the pedagogical research and teachings delivered via Ambition Institute and St. Michael's CPD.
+1, 2 % of DHT salary allocated to PP funding developed.
+The quality of our teaching practice is arguably the Staff to receive 1:1 support during PPA/ECT time in order to develop greatest lever at our disposal for improving the life chances of the young people in our care 1, 2 % of DHT salary allocated to PP funding their pedagogical understanding and skills.
+All staff to receive coaching each half-term focused on a succinct development goal.
+(Hattie, 2015).
 Its effectiveness can unlock both the personal and academic potential of all our students which supports our centralised mission, vision and values to secure the priorities for our students.
-1, 2 All staff to receive coaching each half-term focused on a succinct development goal.
-1, 2 Develop a comprehensive CPD programme to develop staff knowledge in the five- part model, Rosenshine's Principles of Instruction and other key pedagogical work.
+1, 2 % of DHT salary allocated to PP funding Develop a comprehensive CPD programme to develop staff knowledge in the five-part model, Rosenshine's Principles of Instruction and other key pedagogical work.
 Expert practice requires teachers to have developed a depth of knowledge, an understanding of children and how they behave and learn as well as knowledge of curriculum, assessment and pedagogy.
 This knowledge, developed over time, allows them to build fluency and automation through repeated practice and to refine and develop their practice through feedback and reflection.
-1, 2 To provide training to SLT through engagement in the Ambition MA Expert Teaching Teachers can specialise in leading teaching (bringing evidence-based teaching and learning into the classroom), behaviour management or teacher development in their school.
-(Ambition) 1, 2 Early career teachers to receive a comprehensive CPD package through BDMAT training programme.
+1, 2 % of DHT salary allocated to PP funding To provide training to SLT through engagement in the Ambition MA Expert Teaching Teachers can specialise in leading teaching (bringing evidence-based teaching and learning into the classroom), behaviour management or teacher development in their school.
+(Ambition) 1, 2 Not a target in 2022/23 Early career teachers to receive a comprehensive CPD package through BDMAT training programme.
 The Early Career Teacher (ECT) Programme is a comprehensive training portfolio to support all early career teachers from newly qualified to the fifth year of teaching.
 It builds on from Initial Teacher Training, and provides developmental opportunities for ECTs to continually improve classroom practice through a blend of face-to-face training, which can be attended in person or virtually, reading, reflection, action research and observing learning and teaching.
 The programme is informed by national and international research and innovative local practice to enable ECTs to show real impact in improving outcomes for young people.
-1, 2
+1, 2 % of DHT salary allocated to PP funding % of PP funding allocated to the cost of CPD